istanbuljs/puppeteer-to-istanbul/README.md

 see [istanbul](https://github.com/istanbuljs/istanbuljs/tree/master/packages/istanbul-reports/lib) for a list of possible reporters.

-## Project Website

-To learn about the conversion process between Puppeteer to Istanbul, and everything in between, visit the project's [website](https://hack-illinois-team-istanbul.herokuapp.com/).

 ## Contributing

 If you see an issue with Puppeteer to Istanbul, please open an issue!
 If you want to help improve Puppeteer to Istanbul, please fork the repository and open a pull request with your changes.